-I’ve been dressing up and attending Comic Con-type conventions for about 15 years, but taking a child with me was an entirely new experience.
+I’ve been dressing up and attending Comic Con-type conventions for about 15 years, but being a cosplay mom and taking a child with me was an entirely new experience.
 My usual plan was just show up, take a lot of pictures and basically party all day and night.
 Suddenly I had to plan around nap times, changing diapers and having no choice about being up at 7 AM every morning.
 I’ve learned a lot from the past four years, and would like to share my Top 10 Tips for Taking Kids to Comic Cons – and Enjoying It!

 One of my favorite big conventions is almost here – San Diego Comic Con!
 I went the year I got pregnant and haven’t made it back since I had my son, but we have done a lot of other conventions together.
 In fact, he attended his first con at just 6 weeks old.
 I look forward to taking him to SDCC one day, but until then, we’ll be hitting up cons a little closer to home, since going to conventions with kids takes a lot of planning and a lot more stuff!
 And that leads me right into tip #1: